LIVE

 • Tula Mosin-Nagant M91/30 — around $429.
 Russian arsenal refurbs from the 1940s-50s production runs.

-• Yugo M48 / M48A Mauser 8mm — around $499.
+• Yugo M48/M48A Mauser 8mm — around $499.
 Czech BRNO-contracted Yugoslavian production, very good condition.

-• Italian-built M1 Garand sniper variants — $4,999+.
+• M1 Garand sniper variants — $4,999+.
 Genuine arsenal-built, not a parts-build reproduction.

 Condition grading on surplus varies wildly by source country and arsenal.
 “Good” usually means functional with honest wear.
 “Very Good” means the bore is bright and the finish is mostly intact.
 Read the seller’s grading scale before clicking buy.